-The Ministry of Finance intends to issue 28 bids for treasury bills and bonds worth LE 251 billion during July, as part of a government plan that aims to borrow LE 818 billion from the local market during the first quarter of the new fiscal year 2022/2023.
+The Ministry of Finance intends to offer 35 bids for treasury bills and bonds worth LE 315.5 billion during August, as part of a government plan that aims to borrow LE 818 billion from the local market during the first quarter of the new fiscal year 2022/2023.

-According to the government’s plan, the Ministry of Finance intends to issue 16 bids for treasury bills worth LE 211 billion, and to issue 12 bids for treasury bonds worth LE 40 billion.
+According to the government's plan, the Ministry of Finance intends to issue 20 bills bids worth LE 264 billion and 15 bond tenders worth LE 51.5 billion.

-The Central Bank, which undertakes this task on behalf of the government, will issue, in July, four bids for 91-day bills worth LE 58 billion, and LE 59 billion for 182-day bills, and 273-day bills worth 31 billion.
+The CBE, which undertakes this task on behalf of the government, will issue in August, five bids for 91-day bills worth LE 72 billion, and another five for 182-day bills, worth LE 74 billion, and another for 273 days, worth LE 38.5 billion.

-Moreover, four bids for 364-day bills worth LE 63 billion are scheduled to be issued.
+Meanwhile, five bids for 364-day bills, worth LE 79.5 billion, are scheduled to be issued.

-The plan also includes offering four “Zero Coupon” bonds, with terms of one and a half years worth LE 29 billion, two bids worth LE 7.5 billion for three-year term, and two bids for 5-year term worth LE 2 billion.
+The plan also includes offering five “Zero Coupon” bonds with terms of 1.5 years worth LE 36 billion, three bids for three years, worth LE 11.5 billion, and two 5-year bids worth LE 2 billion.

-The Ministry will also offer two bids for 7-year bonds worth LE 1 billion, and two bids for 10-year bonds worth LE 500 million.
+The Finance Ministry also offers three 7-year bonds bids worth LE 1.5 billion, and two 10-year bonds worth LE 500 million.

 The banks operating in the Egyptian market are the largest sectors investing in bonds and treasury bills, which the government periodically offers to cover the state's general budget deficit.

-The Ministry of Finance had revealed earlier that the volume of outstanding balances of domestic treasury bills and bonds amounted to about LE 3.830 trillion until the end of May 2022.
+The Ministry of Finance had revealed that the volume of outstanding balances of local treasury bills and bonds amounted to about LE 3.830 trillion until the end of May 2022.